ArjunThakur543/ArjunThakur543/README.md

 ### Hi there

-- 🔭 I’m currently working on ...
-React and Next
+- 🔭 I’m A passionate Self-taught Front-end developer
-- 🌱 I’m currently learning ...
-Angular
+- 🌱 I’m currently learning Angular
-- 👯 I’m looking to collaborate on ...
-Web-Development
+- 👯 I’m looking to collaborate on Web-Development
-- 🤔 I’m looking for help with ...
-Python3
+- :computer Personal Website
-- 💬 Ask me about ...
-Front-end Development
+- 💬 Ask me about Front-end Development
-- 📫 How to reach me: ... [@arjun_thaqur](https://www.instagram.com/arjun_thaqur/)
-- ⚡ Fun fact: ...
-Humans have the largest brain in proportion to their body size of any living creatures
+- ⚡ Fun fact: Humans have the largest brain in proportion to their body size of any living creatures

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>